 Have you recently joined a writers’ group?
+If not, we strongly suggest checking them out, including our very own Author’s Society, and finding one that fits for you.
 Are you wondering what to expect and perhaps feeling a bit nervous about giving and receiving written and verbal feedback?
-Here are 4 tips to help you make the most of your first writers’ group meeting and beyond:
+There are a ton of ways to participate and contribute to a writers’ group.
+Here are 4 tips to help you make the most of your first meeting and beyond:

 Any kind of criticism can feel personal when it is about our writing.
 So, it’s helpful to remember that you are not your writing.
 Group members are commenting on your writing, not on you as a person.
 Viewing yourself as separate from your work should help you avoid taking offense and blocking useful feedback out of defensiveness.